Gogoplata: Use in mixed martial arts

-Use in professional wrestling (theatrical)
+Use in professional wrestling

 WWE professional wrestler The Undertaker began using a variation of the move in January 2008 on SmackDown against Big Daddy V, which would cause Big Daddy V and other opponents to sometimes spit blood from their mouths.
 SmackDown General Manager Vickie Guerrero would later ban the move for the protection of the other wrestlers (kayfabe) and strip Undertaker of the World Heavyweight Championship as punishment for its use.
-The move, now called the Hell's Gate, has since become a regular part of The Undertaker's matches.
+The move, now called the Hell's Gate, had since become a regular part of The Undertaker's matches until his retirement in November 2020.
 During the World Heavyweight Championship match at Breaking Point, Theodore Long overruled CM Punk's submission to the move and forced a continuation, citing Guerrero's ban.
 The ban was eventually lifted in 2009.

 During the main event of SummerSlam 2015, using a distraction of his opponent Brock Lesnar, The Undertaker locked in Hell's Gate after using a low blow, causing Lesnar to pass out to the move, ending the match by referee decision.

-It is performed by the Undertaker by putting your right shin on your opponents throat, and both palms of your hands on the back of his head.
+It is performed by the Undertaker by putting his right shin on his opponent's throat, and both palms of his hands on the back of their head.